NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 Met with the team and the instructor to review our progress throughout the semester.
 Overall our group is doing fantastic with only minor deficiencies.
 After the meeting I created a small prompt that informs the users that the supplied username and password are invalid.
 I also made a small python script to insert users into the db.

+## Week 10

+### March 16, 2020

+One of the features that the sponsor wanted was a secure login.
+I had already implemented the authentication of the users but one more step to make the login secure was to implement a block for brute force attacks.
+If a user fails to enter the correct password for the specified username five times in a row, that username will be blocked from logging in for 5 minutes.
+After the five minute wait time, if the user enters an incorrect password the five minutes will start over.
+With these precautionary steps the login system is more secure.